North Dum Dum: Location

 96% of the population of Barrackpore subdivision (partly presented in the map alongside, all places marked on the map are linked in the full screen map) lives in urban areas.
 In 2011, it had a density of population of 10,967 per km2 The subdivision has 16 municipalities and 24 census towns.

 For most of the cities/ towns information regarding density of population is available in the Infobox.
 Population data is not available for neighbourhoods.
 It is available for the entire municipal area and thereafter ward-wise.

 Police station

-Nimta police station under Barrackpore Police Commissionerate has jurisdiction over North Dumdum Municipal area.
-Airport police station and Netaji Subhas Chandra Bose International Airport police station partly covers an area shown in census maps as part of North Dumdum Municipality, have been placed under Bidhannagar Police Commissionerate from 2012, along with the entire airport and neighbourhoods through which VIP Road (Kazi Nazrul Islam Sarani) passes.
+Nimta police station under Barrackpore Police Commissionerate has jurisdiction over North Dumdum Municipal areas.

+Airport police station under Bidhannagar Police Commissionerate also has jurisdiction over North Dumdum municipal areas.

 Post Offices

 North Dum Dum is a vast locality with many Postal Index Numbers:

 Nimta has a delivery sub post office, with PIN 700049 in the North Presidency Division of North 24 Parganas district in Calcutta region.
 The only other post offices with the same PIN is Udaipur.